mikolasan/mikolasan.github.io/src/markdown/make/robot/smars-clone.md

 > The joints of the tracks are simply pieces of 1.75mm filament cutted at the right length.

 I used toothpicks instead :) [Also possible](https://www.thingiverse.com/thing:3710272) to use binding rivets (size 1/8") as pins

+Also possible to print the whole track in go already assembled if put it on the side (see https://www.thingiverse.com/thing:2319872)